curryrasul/curryrasul.github.io/content/_index.md

 lang = 'en'
 +++

 Hi!
-I'm Magamedrasul Ibragimov, I'm interested in cryptography, programming languages and engineering in general.
+I'm Rasul Ibragimov, I'm interested in cryptography, and software & systems engineering.

-I work at Privacy & Scaling Explorations of Ethereum Foundation as zk-engineer (but I also do a lot of Rust, Solidity and other stuff).
+I work as a Software & Cryptography Engineer at Privacy & Scaling Explorations R&D lab of Ethereum Foundation.

 This is the web-site, where I want to share my knowledge with you and learn myself while writing.